Here’s my meal plan for the week, Whole 30 compatible, and pretty darn delicious!

 The Whole 30 “rules” are designed to help you beat your cravings and reset your body to enjoy nutrient-rich foods.
 Having done this once before, I know that it was nice to have a good hot drink each morning and to have the occasional “sweet” to enjoy with my meal.

 - Monkey Salad

 - Homemade Salsa – You can use this as a topping for some breakfast recipes.

 - Coconut Latte – hot coffee or espresso with light, canned coconut milk (foamed if you have the means) and a sprinkle of cinnamon and cocoa powder.
 This is also tasty served over ice.

 What’s on your menu plan for the week?

 Don’t miss this great opportunity!

-Get a month’s worth of Whole 30 recipes, grocery lists and prep tips in my newest Month of Protein Power Meal Plans.
+Get a month’s worth of Whole 30 recipes, grocery lists and prep tips in one of my featured protein-focused meal plans.